Kinesiology/MRT

 If a weak muscle becomes stronger after a nutrient (or a food high in the nutrient) is held. ” Muscle-testing can also help determine allergies and other adverse reactions to foods.
 According to this theory, when a muscle tests “weak,” the provocative substance is bad for the patient. “treatment” may include special diets, food supplements, acupressure (finger pressure on various parts of the body), and spinal manipulation .

-He can also evaluate the energy patterns and usually find the reason that the infection developed in the first place.
-By correcting the energy patterns within the body and paying specific attention to nutritional supplements and dietary management, the infection which your child (using natural health care) does develop will be adequately taken care of in most cases.
+We can also evaluate the energy patterns and usually find the reason that the imbalance developed in the first place.
+By correcting the energy patterns within the body and paying specific attention to nutritional supplements and dietary management, the imbalance which you develop will be adequately taken care of in most cases.

 Call Today to Make Your Appointment